lawiet47/autoresponder/README.md

 Big thanks to https://twitter.com/harunglec for helping out with the multi-threading module.

-You scan scan the the whole binary repository containing executable files collected by CBR with THOR APT Scanner. https://twitter.com/thor_scanner
+You scan scan the whole binary repository containing executable files collected by CBR with THOR APT Scanner. https://twitter.com/thor_scanner

 # P.S